|Nutrition Facts (per serving)|

 Serve this super-easy and hearty dish with a green salad tossed with cherry tomatoes and sliced mushrooms, or with a fruit salad drizzled with a purchased raspberry vinaigrette.
 For dessert, serve some ice cream with chocolate and caramel sauce drizzled over it.

-- 3 slices leftover meatloaf (or any quantity you have left)
+3 slices leftover meatloaf, or any quantity

-- 1 (26-ounce) jar pasta sauce
+1 (26-ounce) jar pasta sauce

-- 1/3 cup water
+1/3 cup water

-- 1 (16-ounce) package spaghetti or linguine pasta
+1 (16-ounce) package spaghetti pasta

-1/2 cup grated Parmesan cheese (or Romano cheese)
+1/2 cup grated Parmesan cheese

-- Bring a large pot of salted water to a boil.
+Bring a large pot of salted water to a boil.

-- Meanwhile, cut the meatloaf into small pieces and combine in a large skillet with the pasta sauce.
+Meanwhile, cut the meatloaf into small pieces and combine in a large skillet with the pasta sauce.
 Rinse pasta sauce jar out with the water and add that to skillet.

-- Place the skillet over medium heat and bring to a simmer, stirring frequently.
+Place the skillet over medium heat and bring to a simmer, stirring frequently.
 Make sure that you stir from the bottom so the sauce doesn't burn.
 As the sauce cooks down, it will more easily stick to the skillet.

-- Cook the pasta according to package directions in the pot of boiling water until al dente.
+Cook the pasta according to package directions in the pot of boiling water until al dente.
 Drain the pasta, then place it on a serving platter.
 It's helpful to use tongs to do this.

-- Top the pasta with the pasta sauce and the shredded Parmesan cheese and serve immediately.
+Top the pasta with the pasta sauce and the shredded Parmesan cheese and serve immediately.